 Anderson was raised in Anchorage, Eagle River, Valdez, Seward, and spent time in Juneau, Alaska.
 She is of Tlingit heritage and is Eagle/Wolf.
 She received a bachelor’s degree in secondary education and a master’s in adult education administration from Western Washington University.
 She also holds a post-graduate certificate in project management and was selected to attend the Stanford University Executive Program for Philanthropy Leaders.
 She is active on the University of Alaska College of Arts and Sciences advisory board, Cook Inlet Native Headstart Board, and served the maximum number of terms possible on the United Way Board of Anchorage.

 Sr. Vice President Human Resources & Process Transformation

 Alaska Communications (ACS)

 Jim Johnsen serves as the senior vice president of human resources and process transformation for Alaska Communications.
 He previously worked for Doyon, Limited as senior vice president of administration, with responsibility for shareholder relations, human resources, information technology, government relations, and marketing and communications.
 Johnsen also spent 12 years at the University of Alaska, where he served in several executive roles including vice president of Administration and Chief of Staff.

-He is active in the community as chair of the Alaska Commission on Postsecondary Education, vice chair of the Alaska Student Loan Corporation, and commissioner on the Western Interstate Commission on Higher Education, and member of the Alaska State Committee on Research.
+He is active in the community as chair of the Alaska Commission on Postsecondary Education, vice chair of the Alaska Student Loan Corporation, commissioner on the Western Interstate Commission on Higher Education, and member of the Alaska State Committee on Research.
 Johnsen’s education includes an undergraduate degree from the University of California, Santa Cruz, a master’s from the University of Chicago, and a doctorate from the University of Pennsylvania.
-He and his wife, Mary, who leads the Hospice of Tanana Valley, have two grown children.
+He and his wife, Mary, who is retired, have two grown children.

 Retired Director, Ketchikan Campus Owner, Stone Soup Alaska Designs